jeyabalajis/aws-certified-sa-pro-notes/docs/network/hybrid_networking.md

 > This solution combines the benefits of the end-to-end secure IPSec connection with low latency
 >and increased bandwidth of the AWS Direct Connect to provide a more consistent network experience
 >than internet-based VPN connections.

+> AWS Direct Connect public VIF establishes a dedicated network connection between your network to public AWS resources, such as an Amazon virtual private gateway IPsec endpoint.

 ### AWS Direct Connect + Transit Gateway